catalinpit/hashnode/ckkwg8gqt0bmnc8s1acjffktl.md

-## The 5 Reasons Why You Should Have A Personal Domain For Your Developer Blog
+## Why You Need A Personal Domain For Your Developer Blog

 There are a plethora of platforms where you can start your blog as a developer.
 These blogging platforms can significantly differ in terms of features, the freedom they give you, and the benefits you get.